 Some studies found that things like population density, size, and type of green spaces, types, and amount of non-domestic buildings, all influenced the personalities of those living around them.

-Reevaluating the places where you spend your time will give you a greater feeling of control over your recovery and limit the number of triggers that you may come upon day-to-day.
-As an added benefit, new places tend to lead to new relationships with people, which is the next important step that you can take in your recovery journey.
+Reevaluating the places where you hang out will give you a greater feeling of control over your situation with recovery and limit the number of triggers that may come up on your day-to-day.
+Also, new places tend to lead to new relationships with people, which is the next most important thing that you can change about your recovery immediately.
+(Source: Addictions and Recovery)

-To those on the outside looking in at the world of addiction, it seems evident that an addict would want to limit their interaction with people who are abusing substances and engaging in behaviors that are the source of their addiction.
-However, many addicts tend to glamorize the past, categorizing it as “fun,” “better,” or “free.”
+To those on the outside looking in at the world of addiction, it seems evident that an addict would want to limit their interaction with people who are using substances and behaviors that are the source of their addiction.
+However, many addicts tend to glamorize the past, acting out as “fun,” “better,” or “free.”

-Although there are many reasons why healthy friendships are beneficial for your recovery, some are more important than others.
-The most crucial reason for healthy friendships during recovery from addiction includes encouraging fun without addictive acting out and supporting you in times of stress.
+Although there are many reasons why healthy friendships will be beneficial for your recovery, some are more important than others.
+The most crucial reason for healthy friendships during recovery from addiction includes giving you fun without addictive acting out and supporting times of stress.
 Below is a list of things that you can do to find and keep healthy relationships outside of your addiction social circle:

-- Expect some friendships to be short-lived: Creating and outgrowing friendships is a part of life.
-If you are more open to this possibility, it begins to become natural for you to branch out and find the sorts of people who can maintain lasting relationships.
-Do not be afraid of short-lived friendships.
+- Expect some friendships to be short-lived: Having and leaving friendships is a part of life.
+If you are more open to this possibility, it begins to become possible for you to branch out and find the sorts of people who can maintain as lasting relationships.
+Don’t be afraid of short-lived friendships.

 - Engage in the community: Friendships are often formed in the safety and security of communities with similar interests.
-Walls and barriers can be overcome, and guards can be brought down in a community of like-minded people.
+Walls and barriers can be overcome, and guards can be bright down in a community of like-minded people.
 It is beneficial to engage and commit to a community of people with similar likes or ways of thinking.
-You will be better able to find out what people are like and how they will match up with you as potential friends.
+You will be better able to find out what people are like and match up with you as potential friends.

-- Stay persistent: No one likes to be ignored, so make sure that you follow up on these new relationships that you start.
-Remember the small things that you may have talked about and bring them up again in a text or phone conversation.
-Make little coffee dates or take walks with dogs; though these are small steps, they help to keep the friendship growing.
+- Stay persistent: No one likes to be ignored, so make sure that you follow up on those relationship sparks that you start.
+Remember the small things that you may have talked about and bring them up again in a text of phone conversation.
+Make little coffee dates or walks with dogs; small things but keep the friendship momentum going.

 Create or Join a Community

-When addicts are together, they can feed off each other and create justifications for their addictive behavior.
+When addicts are together, they can feed off each other and create justifications for their acting out.
 Finding quality relationships with healthy boundaries should be a priority early in your recovery.
 The best way to do that is to join with like-minded people in a healthy community.

-If necessary, you may need to create a new community of like-minded and healthy individuals with which to develop strong bonds for your recovery.
+If you have to, you may need to create a new community of like-minded and healthy individuals to develop strong bonds with for your recovery.
 However, one of the best ways to join a community is to find existing groups of people and follow some steps to make yourself present and available for the kinds of healing relationships those in recovery need.